yqyeoh/techpass-tenant-docs/docs/applications.md

 ### User Assignment Required
 This properties determines if a user needs to be granted access before he/she is allowed to sign into your app.
 Leaving this field uncheck means that **ALL** TechPass users will be able to sign into your app.

 !> Careful consideration is required if you wish the alter the value of this field.
+Find out more about to how design your [Access Model](resources#concepts) with TechPass.

 If you left this field checked, you will need to grant access to users that you want to allow into your app.
 See [Assigning Access to your App](#assigning-access-to-your-app) for more info.